sathwik-project/delta-demo/README.md

 # delta-demo
-this demo for git and github class
+this demo for git and github class.